 Waterfalls near Asheville (Hikes)

-For these waterfalls near Asheville, we’ve indicated trail length along with driving distances from the aforementioned three destinations.
+For these waterfalls near Asheville, we’ve indicated trail length and driving distances from the three aforementioned destinations.

 NOTE: Catawba Falls will be closed from May 2, 2022 until Spring 2023 for trail improvements